-Welcome to the home of Centre-Point, a creative hub at the heart of Warwickshire, offering classes and provision in Contemporary Dance, Pilates, conditioning and wellbeing, suitable for early years through to adults.
-Drawing on 20 years of professional experience as a dance artist, founder Kate Taylor invites you to explore the body's potential and develop a passion for moving!
+Welcome to the home of Centre-Point, a creative hub at the heart of Warwickshire, offering regular classes and provision in Contemporary Dance, Pilates, conditioning and wellbeing, suitable for early years through to adults.
+Drawing on over 20 years of professional experience as a dance artist, founder Kate Taylor invites you to explore the body's potential and develop a passion for moving!

 “All that is important is this one moment in movement.
 Make the moment important, vital, and worth living.
 Do not let it slip away unnoticed and unused” - Martha Graham, 20th century dance icon.

-After being closed for a year we can't wait to see everyone back safely in class!
 Check out the following links to see you happy!
 We do still have some online options and also not forgetting bespoke private & small group options.

 All classes have been safely planned in line with Covid regulations, and we continue to monitor the ever rapid changes, and will ensure clients are kept informed.